 Before you start hiking with your dog

-- Check with your vet – make sure you pup is older enough and has all the necessary vaccinations.
+- Check with your vet – make sure your pup is older enough and has all the necessary vaccinations.
 Make sure to discuss suitable medication for ticks and fleas.

-- Make sire your dog is suitably fit for hiking – this depends both on the breed and current level of fitness.
-A younger dog may have boundless energy and be able to hike for multiple days, whereas an older dog or smaller dogs may struggle to pile on the miles
+- Make sure your dog is suitably fit for hiking – this depends both on the breed and current level of fitness.
+A younger dog may have boundless energy and be able to hike for multiple days, whereas an older dog or smaller dog may struggle to pile on the miles

 - Check that you can actually take the hound with you!
-This requires some research into the policies of agency where you are planning to hike.
-National Parks are very dog unfriendly, National Forests are very dog friendly, as in BLM land generally.
-State and city lands varies so much its best to check.
+This requires some research into the policies of the agency where you are planning to hike.
+National Parks are very dog unfriendly, and National Forests are very dog friendly, as in BLM land generally.
+State and city lands vary so much it’s best to check.

 General considerations for taking a dog with you

-Now that you have the basics taken care of and decided to take you pup on your next trip – lets start looking at some of the planning changes.
+Now that you have the basics taken care of and decided to take your pup on your next trip – let’s start looking at some of the planning changes.

 - Be very mindful of the trail you select.
 This is both in length and difficulty.
 Start with a small overnight hike and then build from there.
 Consider the challenges on the trail.
-Forests trails tend to be easier than those that are either rocky or sandy, which can get hot.
-Water / river crossing can pose a particular problem where you may have to carry your dog across.
+Forest trails tend to be easier than those that are either rocky or sandy, which can get hot.
+Water/river crossing can pose a particular problem where you may have to carry your dog across.